m4hmw4ddy2-lgtm/goldstone-book/notes/dramatis_personae.md

 - **James** (age 11, 1841)
 - **Lydia** (age 10, 1841; age 21 and working as a straw plaiter by the 1851 census)
 - **Ruth Jr** (age 6, 1841; age 16, straw plaiter, 1851)
-- **Joseph Jr** (age 3, 1841; age 13, agricultural labourer, 1851 — possibly the parent of the two Holloway-born grandchildren recorded in the 1861 household, below, though this is unconfirmed)
+- **Joseph Jr** (age 3, 1841; age 13, agricultural labourer, 1851 — full census trail now reconstructed to 1901, likely settled permanently in Kent as a brick burner; possibly the parent of the two Holloway-born grandchildren recorded in the 1861 household, below, though this is now considered a *weaker* candidacy than Ann's — see full detail and citations in MASTER_NOTES.md, Part Ten)
-- **Ann** (b. ~1819, not recorded in the 1841 household with the others — first appears in the 1861 census, unmarried, age 42, occupation dressmaker, still living with her parents)
+- **Ann** (b. ~1819/1820, not recorded in the 1841 household with the others — first appears in the 1861 census, unmarried, age 42, occupation dressmaker, still living with her parents.
+Buried 14 November 1866, St Michael's, Great Sampford, age 46, under her maiden name — died unmarried.
+Working hypothesis as mother of the two Holloway-born grandchildren, not confirmed — see full detail, caveats, and citations in MASTER_NOTES.md, Part Ten)

 **Two grandchildren in the 1861 household**, relationship to the rest of the family otherwise unconfirmed: **Ruth Gouldstone** (age 7, born **Holloway, Middlesex**) and **Thomas Gouldstone** (age 5, born **Holloway, Middlesex**).
 Likely children of one of Joseph's own children who had moved to London, parent unidentified.
 This Thomas (b. ~1856, Holloway) is explicitly **not the same person** as William's own brother Thomas Gouldstone Jr (b. ~1859, Great Sampford) — the two appear in two separate households on the same 1861 census night, which confirms they cannot be one individual.
 Flagged here specifically to prevent future conflation, given the identical name, surname, and generation.